YaswanthMahesh/Dev-Tinder/src/HomeWork.md

 - Read this article about compound indexes - F
 - Why shouldn't we index on everything?
 - ALWAYS THINK ABOUT CORNER CASES

+- Write code with proper validation for POST /request/review/:status/:requestId
+- Thought process - POST vs GETf
+- Read about ref and populate
+- Create GET /user/requests/received with all the checks